Last Updated on March 18, 2021 by Grow with Bovees

 Plus, if the wall is made of wood, the presence of decomposing organisms up against it will begin to promote decay of the wall, too.
 Even over a short period of time, the constant weight and moisture accumulated will mar the surface of the wood.

 Smell-wise, compost with lots of carbon materials and relatively few nitrogen materials rarely smell.
-However, from time to time, the C/N ratio can get a little skewed, especially in a simple compost stack that grows from a rarely mixed supply of raw organic materials and has a slow composting process.
+However, from time to time, the carbon/nitrogen ratio can get a little skewed, especially in a simple compost stack that grows from a rarely mixed supply of raw organic materials and has a slow composting process.

-For example, if a load of freshly pulled weeds or kitchen scraps are just chucked on top of a standing pile and left to their own devices, they will decay anaerobically and develop an unpleasant odor until you put in some carbon materials.
+For example, if a load of freshly pulled weeds or kitchen scraps are just dumped on top of a standing pile and left to their own devices, they will decay anaerobically and develop an unpleasant odor until you put in some carbon materials.

 Basically, if you manage your bin/pile/heap correctly then it won’t cause odour issues if it is close to the house, so good access will be the main consideration.

-On the subject of proximity to the kitchen and its valuable source of scraps including; vegetable peelings, tea bags, eggshells, etc. it is worth considering a mini compost bin to keep inside the home on the draining board or kitchen worktop so that you have a place where you can conveniently put composting matter, to save a trek to the compost heap in the rain or snow and the risk of the scraps going to waste lazily opting to throw them in the trash.
+On the subject of proximity to the kitchen and its valuable source of scraps including; vegetable peelings, coffee filter papers, tea bags, banana peels, eggshells, etc. it is worth considering a mini compost bin to keep inside the home on the draining board or kitchen worktop so that you have a place where you can conveniently put composting matter, to save a trek to the compost heap in the rain or snow and the risk of the scraps going to waste lazily opting to throw them in the trash.
 There are some quite attractive odorless countertop compost bins on the market these days, like this one at amazon.

 How Can I Improve the Look of My Compost Zone?